strategineer/personal-website/content/cocktails/fruity_old_fashioned/index.md

   - whiskey
 weight: 3
 inspired_by: The Joy of Mixology by Gary Reagan (p.
 259)
-blurb: An old fashioned is the preferred way of making bourbon enjoyable to drink.
+summary: An old fashioned is the preferred way of making bourbon enjoyable to drink.
 ingredients:
   - 1 sugar cube
   - 3 dashes Angostura bitters